chingchenms/llvm/docs/Coroutines.rst

 -------------------------

-In the previous example, setting a resume index (or some other state change that needs to happen to prepare coroutine for resumption) happens at the same time as suspension of a coroutine.
-However, in certain cases it is necessary to control when coroutine is prepared for resumption and when it is suspended.
+In the previous example, setting a resume index (or some other state change that needs to happen to prepare a coroutine for resumption) happens at the same time as a suspension of a coroutine.
+However, in certain cases, it is necessary to control when coroutine is prepared for resumption and when it is suspended.

-In the following example, coroutine represents some activity that is driven by completions of asynchronous operations `async_op1` and `async_op2` which get a coroutine handle as a parameter and will resume the coroutine once async operation is finished.
+In the following example, a coroutine represents some activity that is driven by completions of asynchronous operations `async_op1` and `async_op2` which get a coroutine handle as a parameter and resume the coroutine once async operation is finished.

 .. code-block:: llvm